KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 "Oprah handing out mutable references"-style.
 The cost of the context switch is huge.

+As stated multiple times now, Rust is opinionated.
+It is nigh impossible to internalize these opinions, move to a different language and not keep following those opinions.
 Rust also learned from the mistakes of its predecessors and added a lot of modern fluff, which you don't want to miss anymore.

 Correctness alone is something that might sound bland on paper, but once experienced it, it's something you don't really want to program without.
 Random segfaults or exceptions are a test of patience.
 Dealing with the silly defaults and different programming style/conventions is just tedious.
+It's soul crushing to see a perfect fit for some iterator-fu or simple enum matching, but then having to rely on doing it manually in a more verbose and error-prone way, or run into errors where the compiler would have had your back.

 It takes away a lot of the fun when you suddenly have to switch to another language.
-It's not just fun, but also a cost you pay for context switching.
-Going back from/to Rust always took me a while to get used to it.
+But it's not just about fun, but also the cost you pay for context switching.
+Going back from/to Rust always took me a while to get used to it to hit my usual productivity levels.
 This wasn't nearly as much of a problem when I was switching between C++ and C#.

-This was a hurdle since I was/am relying on contract work.
-It's soul crushing to see a perfect fit for some iterator-fu, but then having to rely on doing it manually in a more verbose and error-prone way, or run into errors where the compiler would have had your back.
+This was a hurdle since I was/am relying on contract work, though now I am trying to work solely in Rust.

 ---

 ## Conclusion

 All in all, even after weighing the cons, Rust just ticks the right boxes for me, and I am looking forward to where my journey will take me.
-I don't see me writing code in another language in the foreseeable future.
+I don't see myself writing code in another language in the foreseeable future.
+It's not that I dislike C++

 Thank you for reading.
-If you want more, check out my [devlog](/devlog), where I am building a commercial game in Rust from scratch, sharing my thoughts and progress along the way.
-As of the release of this articles, I am currently writing abstraction around OpenGL for the renderer, so take a look if you are interested.
+If you are interested in more, check out my [devlog](/devlog), where I am building a commercial game in Rust from scratch, sharing my thoughts and progress along the way.
+As of the release of this article, I am currently writing abstractions around OpenGL for the renderer, so take a look if you are interested.